 There is no justice in History

 The American declaration of independence, empowered men over women, whites over blacks, and Native Americans.
 Many modern westerners scoff at one imaginary system (racial hierarchy) but believe that another one (different schools for rich and poor) is perfectly fine.
 Hierarchies allow two strangers to decide how to talk to each other.
 At the same time, they limit the potential of individuals.

 Every imagined system disavows its fictional origins and claims to be natural and inevitable.

-Racism in the US: Purity and pollution are used as a standard argument for all the social hierarchies, some based on birth, some on race, and some on religion.
+Racism in the US: Purity and pollution are used as a standard argument for all social hierarchies, some based on birth, some on race, and some on religion.
 In the US, white Europeans decided to import slaves from Africa since it was nearby, there was an existing slave market, and Africans had partial genetic immunity towards Malaria and Yellow Fever.
 This eventually was justified by the imagined order of white skin being superior to black.
-Such an imagined order is easier justification than to say that it is economically expedient to import slaves from Africa.
-Over time, this acted as a vicious cycle, where blacks are inferior fueled discrimination which further leads to poverty among blacks.
+Such an imagined order is easier justification than saying that it is economically expedient to import slaves from Africa.
+Over time, this acted as a vicious cycle, where blacks are inferior and fueled by discrimination which further leads to poverty among blacks.